Rjesh2006/Structured_keywords.-/README.md

  5. ## Security

-      1.**SSL certificate**:- A secure sockets layer (SSL) certificate refers to a file hosted within the webpage's origin server, which holds the data that browsers access when you are viewing and interacting with the page
+    - **SSL certificate**:- A secure sockets layer (SSL) certificate refers to a file hosted within the webpage's origin server, which holds the data that browsers access when you are viewing and interacting with the page

       - *SSL CERIFICATE ALGORITHIM'S*:-

    EIGamal, RSA, DSA, Elliptic curve b    techniques and PKCS.

-   **pki INFASTRUCTURES**:
+   - **pki INFASTRUCTURES**:
 he Public key infrastructure (PKI) is the set of hardware, software,policies,processes,andproceduresrequiredtocreate,manage,distribute, use, store, and revoke             digital certificates and public-       keys.

-   3.**ZERO TRUST SECURITY**:-Zero   Trust security means that no one is trusted by default from inside or outside the network,and verification is required from everyone trying to gain access to resources on the network.
+   - **ZERO TRUST SECURITY**:-Zero   Trust security means that no one is trusted by default from inside or outside the network,and verification is required from everyone trying to gain access to resources on the network.

-   4.**VPN**:-(Vrtualized private                    network)
+   - **VPN**:-(Vrtualized private                    network)

      Usecases-  protects its users by       encrypting their data and masking      their IP address, leaving their        browsing history and location.